Skills Reference

 Sequential Thinking

-File: .agent/skills/sequential-thinking/SKILL.md
+File: .agents/skills/sequential-thinking/SKILL.md

 A tool for dynamic, reflective problem-solving through iterative thought chains.
 Adapted from the Sequential Thinking MCP Server.

-When to Use
+When to Use:

 • Complex planning requiring revision